 The “Do Nothing” Cool-Down Strategy

 Before deciding whether to disclose or conceal a windfall, financial professionals often recommend a structured pause.
-Placing the inheritance into a dedicated account for three to six months removes immediate emotional urgency and allows you to process grief while evaluating long-term financial strategies before permanent action or volatile family discussions.
+Placing the inheritance into a dedicated account for three to six months removes immediate emotional urgency and allows you to process grief while evaluating long-term financial strategies before any permanent action or volatile family discussions.

 When Hiding Assets Is More Than Just a Relationship Issue